vai21/midtrans-node/README.md

 Set your key and environment ('development' / 'production') make sure your key is for development (sandbox) or production in midtrans dashboard.
 Use this example code with your credentials (app.js):

 ```
-process.env.MIDTRANS_KEY = 'Your Server Key';
+process.env.MIDTRANS_SERVER_KEY = 'Your Server Key';
 process.env.ENVIRONMENT = 'development';
 ```

 ## Running the tests

-To test it, send POST request to this url:
+To test it, send GET request to this url:

-localhost:3000/api/midtrans/
+localhost:<Your Port>/api/midtrans/

 ### Break down into end to end tests